2026 Board of Directors

 Co-President at Bailey Equipment & Intralogistics

 Justin Bailey is the President of Bailey, an industrial equipment and intralogistics company with a 75-year history of providing solutions for complex material handling challenges in the industrial sector.
 With over 350 employees, Bailey is recognized as Tennessee’s first TRUE certified zero waste business.
 Before joining Bailey, Justin volunteered with Americorps as an environmental educator on a Korean War-era powerboat in Puget Sound and worked as a management consultant with McKinsey & Company.
 Justin holds a Bachelor of Arts in Economics & English Literature from The University of North Carolina at Chapel Hill and a Master in Business Administration from UCLA Anderson School of Management.
-He lives in East Nashville with his wife, son, dog. and cat and spends his time outside in motion as much as possible.
+He lives in East Nashville with his wife, son, dog, and cat and spends his time outside in motion as much as possible.
 He developed his commitment to safer streets for pedestrians and cyclists while bicycling across the country with Bike & Build.

 Erin Hafkenschiel